Nemo-0904/inheritance/README.md

 Monetizing a Fake Block Identification System using blockchain technology involves offering services or solutions related to authenticity verification for a fee.
 Here are several monetization strategies for such a system:

-1. A total of 5% is taken from the company.
-This is
+1. A total of 5% is taken from the products cost.
+This is will be a part of the registration and usage fee.
+No separate fees will later be taken.

-3. Advertisement
+3. Advertisement:

 4.